 Haukland Beach is very easily accessible as the road goes right past it and there’s a parking area just off the sand.
 In addition, there’s a simple toilet facility and a small café selling local art and food from June through September.
 And you can also rent kayaks, stand-up paddleboards and wetsuits.

-If an even more active day out is what you’re after, consider going for a walk to Uttakleiv Beach or hike Mannen for panoramic views of Haukland and the smaller cove next to it called Vik.
+If an even more active day out is what you’re after, consider going for a walk to Uttakleiv Beach or hiking Mannen for panoramic views of Haukland and the smaller cove next to it called Vik.
 Haukland Beach House is a great accommodation option if you want to stay close to these two gorgeous beaches.

 Kvalvika Beach is located in an isolated bay on Moskenesøy at the southern end of the Lofoten archipelago.
 The golden sand, which can only be reached on foot, is lined with turquoise water and surrounded by towering cliffs.
 The landscape truly shows Lofoten at its best and it’s easy to see why Kvalvika has quickly become one of the most popular hiking and camping destinations in Lofoten.